 Recent guest educators include feature filmmaker Terry Zwigoff (Ghost World, Crumb) and documentarian Sarah Price (American Movie, Yes Men).
 The Headroom Screening Series also brings a number of experimental film artists to campus each year, most recently Deborah Stratman, Vanessa Renwick, Mary Helena Clark, Julie Perini, John Gianvito, and Kevin B. Lee.

 Students interested in this major need to meet the requirements for admission to the College of Liberal Arts and Sciences.

-Campus Resources for Cinema Students range from equipment check-out options to the Student Video Productions student group, local film festivals, the department's Aperture weblog, and the university's Bijou Cinema.
+Campus Resources for Cinema students range from equipment check-out options to the Student Video Productions student group, local film festivals, and the Bijou Cinema.

 In addition, the university's Institute for Cinema and Culture sponsors major film retrospectives, pro-seminars, and national conferences on a broad spectrum of film matters.
 It also provides a bank of film information and film materials.